 There are limited services available during the period when AU is suspending in-person classes due to the evolving response to COVID-19, and we know this is challenging.
 We continue to be here for you and to do all we can to support you virtually.

-For students physically located in DC, Initial Consultation appointments can be scheduled either by calling our main number, 202-885-3500.
-They can also be scheduled through our appointment scheduler Monday-Friday from 10 AM -12 PM and 2 PM- 4PM.
+For students physically located in DC, MD, and VA.
+Initial Consultation appointments can be scheduled either by calling our main number, 202-885-3500.

 During this appointment, students will meet (virtually) with a clinician to determine a collaborative plan of care.
 Please refer to our webpage for more details on scheduling initial appointments online.